roelmagdaleno/callout-block/README.md

 ### String

 Inside the text box, insert an SVG string and will render automatically to preview it.
-After that, insert it into the callout box.
+After that, insert it into the callout block.

 ### Link